-On 22 December 2020 the AFA granted prior authorisation with no opposition so that ANDBANK ESPAÑA, S.A.U could directly acquire 100% of BANK DEGROOF and indirectly 100% of DEGROOF PETERCAM SGIIC, S.A. and DEGROOF PETERCAM CORPORATE FINANCE SPAIN, S.A.U.
-The latter two companies are wholly-owned by BANK DEGROOF.
-This transaction was subject the following regulatory procedures in Spain: i) declaration of non-opposition from the Banco de España and declaration of non-opposition from the European Central Bank received on 11 February 2021; ii) declaration of non-opposition from the Spanish National Securities Commission received on 19 January 2021; iii) prior authorisation from the Council of Ministers (regarding foreign investment, in accordance with the recent amendment of article 7 bis of Law 19/2003 on the legal regime of movement in capital and economic transactions abroad, amended by Royal Decree-Law 11/2020).
-At 31 December 2020 not all of the aforementioned conditions had been met.
-The closing price for the transaction stands at Euros 11,479 thousand and involves the inclusion of assets amounting to Euros 125 million and assets under management amounting to Euros 1,300 million on the statement of financial position.
+On 22 December 2020 the AFA granted prior authorisation Law regulating mandatory investment ratios (Llei de with no opposition so that ANDBANK ESPAÑA, S.A.U could regulació del coeficient d'inversions obligatòries) directly acquire 100% of BANK DEGROOF and indirectly In a session held on 30 June 2994 the Principality of Andorra's 100% of DEGROOF PETERCAM SGIIC, S.A. and DEGROOF PETERCAM CORPORATE FINANCE SPAIN, S.A.U.
+The latter General Council passed a Law regulating mandatory investment two companies are wholly-owned by BANK DEGROOF.
+This ratios.
+The Regulations pursuant to this law exclusively concern transaction was subject the following regulatory procedures banking institutions and oblige them to maintain a certain in Spain: i) declaration of non-opposition from the Banco de investment ratio of assets in Andorran public funds.
+España and declaration of non-opposition from the European Central Bank received on 11 February 2021; ii) declaration On 31 December 2005 the Government enacted a Decree for public debt issue to which the Andbank Group subscribed in an of non-opposition from the Spanish National Securities Commission received on 19 January 2021; iii) prior amount of Euros 59,566 thousand, with maturity on 31 December 2009 and accruing interest at the official one-vear authorisation from the Council of Ministers (regarding foreign investment, in accordance with the recent rate of the European Central Bank.
+It was renewed for amendment of article 7 bis of Law 19/2003 on the legal successive years, amounting currently to Euros 59,566 regime of movement in capital and economic transactions thousand, falling due on 30 March 2022. abroad, amended by Royal Decree-Law 11/2020).
+At 31 December 2020 not all of the aforementioned conditions Law regulating deposit guarantee reserves and other had been met.
+The closing price for the transaction stands operating obligations held and deposited by entities at Euros 11,479 thousand and involves the inclusion of belonging to the financial system (Llei de regulació de assets amounting to Euros 125 million and assets under reserves en garantia de dipòsit i d'altres obligacions management amounting to Euros 1,300 million on the operacionals a mantenir i dipositar per les entitats statement of financial position. enquadrades en el sistema financer)